 Dr. Munir Cheryan is internationally recognized for his work in membrane technology for over 40 years.
 He has made significant contributions in process development and engineering for a variety of industries such as the dairy industry, oilseed and plant proteins, corn processing including wet-milling and dry-grind, biofuels like ethanol and biodiesel, beverage, vegetable oils and nutraceuticals His teaching experience includes food processing, food engineering, dairy technology, plant proteins and membrane technology.

-He has a B.Tech.in chemical engineering from IIT-Kharagpur (1968), M.S. and Ph.D. from University of Wisconsin-Madison in chemical engineering and food science (1974).
+He has a B.Tech.in chemical engineering from IIT-Kharagpur (1968), M.S. in chemical engineering (1970) and Ph.D. from University of Wisconsin-Madison in food science (1974).
 After post-doctoral fellowships at UW-Madison and the University of Illinois at Urbana-Champaign (UIUC), he was on the faculty at UIUC in the Departments of Food Science & Human Nutrition and Agricultural & Biological Engineering between 1976 and 2006 where he supervised over 80 post-doctoral fellows, graduate students, visiting scientists and technicians.
 He was then Research Professor at UIUC focusing on technology transfer and commercialization of his intellectual property.
 He is currently Professor Emeritus.

 He has started up three companies since 2001, and is currently Founder and President of Membrane Consultants LLC which specializes in membrane applications in the food, biotechnology and biobased industries.
 He has provided consulting services to over 65 companies, from start-ups to multinationals, as well as government organizations and the UNDP-FAO.